WHenderson/stores-mono/packages/stores-base/README.md

 Svelte does not expose this queue and thus extensions are not able to maintain a pure FIFO order when mixed.

+As a natural result, when mixing svelte stores and `@crikey/stores`, execution order will not be strictly FIFO.

-### Limited dependencies
+### Unlimited dependencies
-derived svelte stores with more than 32 dependencies will behave incorrectly due to the internal mechanism used for tracking updates.
+To avoid erroneous recalculations, {@link derive | derived} store types keep track of which inputs are being recalculated (see _Premature evaluation_ below). `@crikey/stores-base` determines the most efficient approach to this problem based on the number of inputs required.

+`svelte` store implementation details use a fixed tracking system allowing for a maximum of 32 inputs.
+Additional inputs beyond this number will begin to behave incorrectly.

-Note that this is an implementation detail and as such is likely to be fixed at some point.
+Note that this is an implementation detail and as such is likely to be improved at some point.

 ### Premature evaluation
 Ensuring a derived store value is evaluated against up-to-date inputs is non-trivial.